 Firehole River

-Firehole River starts as a backwoods stream and morphs into a river 21 miles long.
-The Firehold is a river that wanders through some of the most beautiful sights of Yellowstone National Park.
+The Firehole River starts as a backwoods stream and becomes a 21-mile-long river.
+The Firehole is a river that flows through some of Yellowstone National Park's most beautiful sights.

-At the east end of the Kepler Cascades parking lot is the trailhead parking lot to Lone Star Geyser, a beautiful 4.8-mile roundtrip walk along the side of Firehole River on an old service road.
+At the east end of the Kepler Cascades parking lot is the trailhead for Lone Star Geyser, a beautiful 4.8-mile round-trip walk along the side of the Firehole River on an old service road.
 I enjoyed watching a Common Merganser mother and her chicks swimming on the river during the summer of 2013.
 Lone Star erupts about every three hours.

-Because the river moves through the geyser basins, its temperature can get up to 80°F (27°C) in the summer.
+Because the river flows through the geyser basins, its temperature can reach 80°F (27°C) in the summer.
 The geysers and streams along its path drain tons of minerals into the water.
 Both are good reasons why you don't usually see many fish in the river as it goes through the Upper Geyser Basin.

 In the picture on the right, you see Riverside Geyser erupting, and the spray and runoff end up in the Firehole River.
 Riverside Geyser's temperature is 201.2°F (94°C).
 And Riverside is only one of the geysers spilling hot water and minerals into the river.

 The Firehole continues to flow north through and by the Midway Geyser Basin, as seen to the left.
 Did you catch that I said it flows north?
-Most of us are probably used to rivers flowing south, so why north in this case.
+Most of us are familiar with rivers flowing south, so why north in this case?
 It is simple.
 The Firehole starts just above the Continental Divide.
-This means water from the Firehole will eventually end up in the Pacific Ocean.
+Meaning water from the Firehole will eventually end up in the Pacific Ocean.

 The Firehole River continues rambling along through the Lower Geyser Basin.